 T

-Urban centres: Expect heightened security, avoid demonstrations in coming days linked to reform demands (Revised)
+Urban centres: Expect heightened security, disruption at Bangladesh diplomatic sites over coming days

 T